 Dr. Claire Ebert

 Dr. Claire Ebert is an anthropological archaeologist interested in the role of human-environment interactions in the emergence of cultural complexity among the ancient Maya.
-She has been a member of the BVAR Project since 2012, and received her PhD from The Pennsylvania State University in 2017 based on her research in Belize.
-She is currently a Lecturer in the Department of Anthropology at Northern Arizona University.
+She has been a member of the BVAR Project since 2012.
+She received her PhD from The Pennsylvania State University in 2017 is currently an Assistant Professor in the Department of Anthropology at the University of Pittsburgh.
+Claire’s research investigates the complex dynamics between people and their environments throughout the Holocene using method from environmental archaeology and archaeometry, including stable isotope analyses and radiocarbon dating.
+In particular, she interested in the Preclassic (1200 BC-AD 300) Maya of the Belize Valley and their social, economic, and environmental adaptations of the region’s earliest farming communities.
+She has also participated in archaeological projects at the Maya site of Palenque, in Hawaii, Africa, Arizona, and New Mexico.

-Claire’s research integrates methods including archaeometry (radiocarbon, stable isotopic, and geochemical methods) and spatial analysis with approaches from environmental archaeology to examine the role of economic practices in resilience to changing ecological, climatic, and social conditions during the Preclassic period (~1200 BC-AD 300).
-Claire also oversees field and lab research conducted at the site of Cahal Pech.
-Current investigations at the site are focused on excavating a Middle Preclassic E-Group assemblage and ground-truthing recent GPR analyses in the plazas at Cahal Pech.
+Claire oversees field and lab research conducted at the site of Cahal Pech and Xunantunich, along with Dr. Jaime Awe.
+Her recent in investigations at Cahal Pech focused on excavating a Middle Preclassic E-Group assemblage.
+In upcoming field seasons, she plans to ground-truth the results of recent geophysics analyses and conduct excavations in the Cahal Pech palace.
 Claire is also working on a new research project to examine the intensification of food production in relation to evolving tropical forest environments and climatic change.
 While fluctuations in climate are often associated with societal collapse, instead this project examines the role of climate in the intensification of food production, permanent sedentism, and the development of societal ranking.

 A list of her recent publications with other BVAR Project members can be found here.